WHAT DOES AN ENVIRONMENTAL HEALTH AND SAFETY SPECIALIST DO?

 - Technical Assistance: Provide technical assistance to the Safety Committee and EHS team.

-- EHS Training: Develop and provide EHS training to personnel, including but not limited to new hire employee orientation, chemical safety, and subsequent refresher trainings.
+- EHS Training: Develop and provide EHS training to personnel, including but not limited to new hire employee orientation, chemical safety, and subsequent refresher training.

 - Training Records Management: Maintain records of EHS training.